 - on-device real-time logging and diagnostics to monitor system activity

+Core ConceptsThe RTSC component model centers around three top-level concepts: modules, interfaces, and packages.
 Roughly speaking, modules correspond to Java or C++ classes, interfaces correspond to Java interfaces, and packages correspond to Java jars.
 Unlike Java, however, RTSC components provide code for two distinct environments: development hosts (with "unlimited" resources) and embedded runtime platforms (with very limited resources).
 It is this ability for components to operate in and be "configured" on the development host that allows them to scale their runtime requirements to a level appropriate for each embedded system in which they operate.
+More specifically:

 - All content is logically and physically structured around a trio of programmatic constructs: modules, which encapsulate a related set of types and functions, and have both an external specification and a concrete internal implementation; interfaces, which effectively become abstract modules – a specification without an implementation – that other modules and interfaces can inherit; and packages, which serve as general-purpose containers for modules and interfaces as well as other software artifacts including legacy content.